igordejanovic/parglare/docs/grammar.md

 defined in Python and passed to grammar construction. `int_less_than_five` will recognize Python integer that is less than five. `ascending` will recognize a sublist of integers in ascending order.

+For more details on the usage see [this test](https://github.com/igordejanovic/parglare/blob/master/tests/func/test_parse_list_of_objects.py).

 More on this topic will be written in a separate section.